DIGITAL AND ANALOG? THE CONFUSING CAMERA WORLD

 TABLE OF CONTENTS

-Yes, you can just ask someone else for opinions, but the choice is still yours.
+Yes, you can just ask someone else for opinions, and I do recommend asking someone more experienced with camera gear.
+But the choice is still yours in the end.

 A1) WHAT KIND OF PHOTOGRAPHY?